ArchipelagoMW/Archipelago/worlds/overcooked2/docs/en_Overcooked! 2.md

 ## Items

 The first time a level is completed, a random item is given to the chef(s).
-If playing in a MultiWorld, completing a level may instead give another Archipelago user's their item.
+If playing in a MultiWorld, completing a level may instead give another Archipelago user their item.
 The item found is displayed as text at the top of the results screen.

-The idea is that the game plays like the original experience once all items have been obtained.
+Once all items have been obtained, the game will play like the original experience.

 The following items were invented for Randomizer: